-Atherosclerosis found in HIV childrenDecember 5th, 2012 in HIV & AIDS /
+Atherosclerosis found in HIV childrenDecember 5, 2012 in Medicine & Health / HIV & AIDS

 Children with HIV have a 2.5 fold increased risk of atherosclerosis, according to research presented at EUROECHO and other Imaging Modalities 2012.
 Antiretroviral treatment, lipid lowering drugs and prevention with healthy lifestyles are needed to prevent early death from cardiovascular disease.

 EUROECHO and other Imaging Modalities 2012 is the annual meeting of the European Association of Cardiovascular Imaging (EACVI), a registered branch of the European Society of Cardiology (ESC).
 It takes place 5-8 December in Athens, Greece, at the Megaron Athens International Conference Centre.

 Antiretroviral treatment is prolonging the lives of HIV patients, who no longer die prematurely from the infection.
 But the treatment is not a cure, and the virus remains in the body.
 "The infection makes the body fight for its life, so the immune system is always activated and there is chronic inflammation," said Dr Talia Sainz Costa, principal investigator of the study and a paediatrician from Madrid, Spain.

 In addition, many antiretroviral drugs increase bad (LDL) cholesterol and lower good (HDL) cholesterol.
 Dr Sainz Costa said: "Children with HIV will have high cholesterol for a long period and on top of that the virus causes chronic inflammation - both are bad for the arteries."